Bureau of Narcotics Credentials

 Dimensions:5.5" L x 7.125" W

-Before the DEA, the Federal Bureau of Narcotics (FBN) was one agency that enforced drug laws.
+Before DEA, the Federal Bureau of Narcotics (FBN) was one agency that enforced drug laws.
 Criminal gangs smuggling illicit drugs into the U.S. alarmed government officials, inspiring Congress to pass legislation restricting the possession and distribution of narcotics.
-These early twentieth-century laws used commercial regulations and taxation to target drug trafficking and misuse.
+These early 20th-century laws used commercial regulations and taxation to target drug trafficking and misuse.
 The FBN operated under the U.S. Department of the Treasury, and its agents carried pocket credentials like Robert S. O’Brien’s issued in 1944.
-This official document includes an embossed photograph of O’Brien, his identification number, and the signature of Commissioner Harry Jacob Anslinger, who served in that position for thirty-two years.
+This official document includes an embossed photograph of O’Brien, his identification number, and the signature of Commissioner Harry Jacob Anslinger, who served in that position for 32 years.
 Its brown leather bifold protected O’Brien’s credentials from daily wear and the effects of time.

 The document reads: